Ricardo-ReyesJr/learn-angular-from-scratch-step-by-step/README.md

 ## Premium Angular Starter Apps

-If you want to build a complex and robust Angular app you should check [Fully - Angular Admin Template](https://angular-templates.io/product/fully-angular-admin-template) which is a super complete application to build your next angular project.
+If you want to build a complex and robust Angular app, you should check [Fully - Angular Admin Template](https://angular-templates.io/product/fully-angular-admin-template) which is a super complete application to build your next Angular project.

 It includes lots of Angular Material Components.